ijlee2/codemod-utils/tutorials/update-template-tags/02-create-utilities.md

     '        <Display @count={{this.count}} data-test-my-count />\n' +
     '      </div>\n' +
     '    ',
-  range: { start: 711, end: 918 },
+  range: { startByte: 711, endByte: 918, startChar: 711, endChar: 918 },
-  startRange: { start: 711, end: 721 },
+  startRange: { startByte: 711, endByte: 721, startChar: 711, endChar: 721 },
-  contentRange: { start: 721, end: 907 },
+  contentRange: { startByte: 721, endByte: 907, startChar: 721, endChar: 907 },
-  endRange: { start: 907, end: 918 }
+  endRange: { startByte: 907, endByte: 918, startChar: 907, endChar: 918 }
 }
 ```

 </details>

 > [!NOTE]
-> From `range.start`, we see that `contentTags` is a sorted array.
+> Because `range.startByte` is monotonically increasing, we conclude that `contentTags` is a sorted array.
 The `<template>` tag, which appears first in the file, appears first in the array.

 ## Create contents